 What is/are the aspect(s) of popular life in communist Czechoslovakia that struck you the most?

 What struck me as positive was the emphasis on nature; the retreat to the country chata.
 Also positive was the emphasis on sports and music: a lot of people played an instrument or sang.
 De-emphasis on TV and commercial entertainment – they made their own entertainment at home or out at the forest.
 Living closer to nature.
 Very positive.

 I was a bit surprised at the lack of success of the Roma integration policies over time.
 Travel (except to Yugoslavia or Hungary) was exceedingly hard to do.
 Couples often had open affairs or relationships without divorce, as that would have placed an unreasonable economic burden on one or both of them.
 Logical, but a little odd!

 How do they compare life in communist Czechoslovakia and life today?
 Did you identify any “nostalgia” for that time?

 Most would not want to return to that time overall, but they miss many aspects of the period: close knit community, safety, simplicity, security.
 The post-1989 developments have ushered in homelessness, individualism, inequality, violence, insecurity and corporate culture, which are widely seen as negatives.

 Is there anything you’d like to add?

 Some cities were given preferred consumer status.
 This was often the case if a city produced military weaponry.
-Bananas or other hard to find fruits and other products would be directed to these locations before others.
+Bananas or other hard-to-find fruits and products would be directed to these locations before others.

 If you’d like to dig deeper in the topic, be sure to check out the book “Czechoslovakia Behind the Curtain – Life, Work and Culture in the Communist Era”, available on Amazon and the website of publisher McFarland Books.